 Life Chemicals has designed its original Phosphodiesterase Screening Library by combining different computational approaches to develop a unique method for in silico search of screening compounds with potential PDE10 inhibitory activity.

-TopomerSearch tool implemented in SYBYL-X was used for effective and quick selection of potentially active molecules based on pharmacophore definition.
-At the next step, the structure of the binding site of PDE10 including water molecules was modeled.
-Protein structures recorded in 3UI7, 3UUO and 4BBX PDB entries were filled with water molecules and optimized using a series of molecular dynamics simulations (GROMACS).
+At the first stage, a general 3D pharmacophore model was created based on the structure of the three most potent PDE10 inhibitors (Fig. 1).
+The model was validated, using a reference set of 150 active and 10 non-active compounds (ChEMBL DB).
+TopomerSearch tool implemented in the SYBYL-X was used for effective and quick selection of potentially active molecules based on pharmacophore definition.
+At the next step, the structure of the binding site of PDE10, including water molecules, was modeled.
+Protein structures recorded in 3UI7, 3UUO, and 4BBX PDB entries were filled with water molecules and optimized using a series of molecular dynamics simulations (GROMACS).
 The most stable protein structure during calculations was used for docking.
-A grid model of PDE10 binding site was created based on features of both key amino acids and a co-crystalized ligand (Glide, Schrödinger).
+A grid model of the PDE10 binding site was created based on features of both key amino acids and a co-crystalized ligand (Glide, Schrödinger).
 Docking constraints were determined and optimized, using a reference set of molecules with known activities.
 The scoring rates were brought into conformity to in vitro inhibitory data.

-Fig. 2.
+Figure 2.
 Example of the binding mode of a hit molecule (left) and some hit structures obtained after docking (right).